-This procedure/practice establishes the requirements for selecting, using, and inspecting fall protection systems.
+This procedure/practice establishes the requirements for selecting, using, and inspecting fall protection systems as outlined in OSHA 1926.502, Fall Protection.

 The following policy applies to all LeChase Construction, QSI, and Conifer-LeChase employees, affiliate companies, subcontractors, vendors, and visitors.